FANDCS/AI_RAG/README.md

 # AI Python RAG Setup
 This project was created as part of our participation in the [18th Student Conference](https://www.synedrio.kmaked.eu/) (2026), which took place at [Noesis](https://www.noesis.edu.gr) and was organized by the [1st EK of Evosmos](https://ekevosmou.eu/).
-This work was completed by the students [Lefteris Trompakas](https://github.com/AndroidCreator5) and [Asteris Tsiboukas](https://github.com/Mr-sk1llZ), under the supervision of teachers Zoe Belli and George Arnaoutoglou.
+This work was completed by the students [Lefteris Trompakas](https://github.com/AndroidCreator5) and [Asteris Tsiboukas](https://github.com/Mr-sk1llZ) as **Kapelo Team**, under the supervision of teachers Zoe Belli and George Arnaoutoglou.

+**What is RAG?**<br>
+Retrieval-Augmented Generation (or RAG), which loads a specific dataset into an AI model.
+Without it, a highly intricate and complex model training process would be required.
+Essentially, RAG converts text into vectors and then splits it into chunks, enabling the model to understand what that information represents.
+Also you can search more informations in [Web](https://duckduckgo.com/?ia=web&origin=funnel_home_website&t=h_&q=What+is+RAG)

+## Setup Ollama
+1. Go to [ollama.com](https://ollama.com/) and select a model
+2. Execute command <code>ollama run [full model name]</code> --> Example <code>ollama run ilsp/llama-krikri-8b-instruct:q4_k_m</code>

-## Setup - Linux (Python 3)
+## Setup RAG File - Linux (Python 3)
 1. <code>cd [directory of use]</code>
 2. <code>python -m venv venv</code>
 3. <code>./venv/bin/pip install --upgrade pip</code> --only at install (one time)